jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 # 3. Deployment <a name="3"></a>

 So, how do we actually create all this?
 Rather than clicking around in the Azure Portal, infrastructure-as-code tools like [Terraform](https://www.terraform.io/) are best to create and manage cloud resources.
-However, for simplicity, I will instead use the Azure CLI to create a bash script that deploy our entire application step by step.
+However, for simplicity, I will instead use the Azure CLI to create a bash script that deploys our entire application step by step.
 You can find the full deployment script including environment variables [here 🤖](https://github.com/jsbaan/ai-app-from-scratch/blob/main/azure-deployment/deploy_app.sh).
 We will go through it step by step now.

 ## 3.1 Setting up <a name="3-1"></a>

-The only thing we need is an Azure account (I’m using a [free education account](https://azure.microsoft.com/en-us/free/students)), a clone of the https://github.com/jsbaan/ai-app-from-scratch, Docker to build and push the container images, and the Azure CLI to start creating cloud resources.
+We need an Azure account (I’m using a [free education account](https://azure.microsoft.com/en-us/free/students)), a clone of the https://github.com/jsbaan/ai-app-from-scratch repo, Docker to build and push the container images, the [downloaded model](https://github.com/jsbaan/ai-app-from-scratch/blob/main/lm-api/README.md), and the Azure CLI to start creating cloud resources.

 We first create a resource group so our resources are easier to find, manage and delete.
 The `--location` parameter refers to the physical datacenter we’ll use to deploy our app’s infrastructure.
 Ideally, it is close to our users.
 We then create a private virtual network with 256 IP addresses to isolate, secure and connect our database server and Container Apps.